The WIAA began sponsoring a tournament program in spring baseball in 1948.

 The first State Tournament was held in Milwaukee, and a Milwaukee school (then called Boys Tech) was the winner, defeating Madison East, 10-2, in the finals.

 Milwaukee was the site of the State Tournament again in 1949, but it was moved in 1950 to Menasha where it was held eight straight years through 1957.
 Eau Claire became the new home of the State Tournament in1958 and for the next four years as well, then it moved to Oshkosh for 1963 and 1964 and to Wisconsin Rapids in 1965 before returning to Eau Claire for five straight years.
 Marion held the 1971 and 1972 tournaments, then it moved to Wausau (1973) where it was held through 1997.
 The tournament moved to its current location at Neuroscience Group Field at Fox Cities Stadium in Grand Chute in 1998.

 Beginning in 1978, competition took place in three Classes (A-B-C).
 Terminology was changed in 1991 from Classes to Divisions (1-2-3).
 In 2006, the Tournament Series expanded to four divisions.

 Sun Prairie leads all member schools in State championships with eight.
 Appleton West is next on the list with seven titles.
-Catholic Central and Nekoosa have five titles, while Eau Claire has four State titles.
-Greenwood, Hortonville, Janesville Craig, Marathon, Oconomowoc, Eau Claire Memorial, Kenosha St. Joseph, Ripon and Stevens Point each have three titles each.
+Catholic Central and Nekoosa have five titles, while Eau Claire and Janesville Craig has four State titles.
+Greenwood, Hortonville, Marathon, Oconomowoc, Eau Claire Memorial, Kenosha St. Joseph, Milwaukee Lutheran, Ripon and Stevens Point each have three titles each.

 Only Nekoosa and Sun Prairie have won three consecutive championships.
 Nekoosa won the Class B titles from 1980-82, and Sun Prairie won Division 1 titles from 2012-14.
 Back-to-back championships have been accomplished 16 times, including Nekoosa's and Sun Prairie's consecutive titles.
 Nekoosa also won two straight Class B championships in 1984-85, and Sun Prairie captured two straight crowns in Division 1 in 2005-06.